Domain to LinkedIn URL Resolver Clay-Ready Company URL

 Free tools return a URL or null.
 That's it.

-You get no signal on how the URL was found, no confidence rating, and no way to gate your downstream enrichment on data quality.
-In a Clay workflow processing thousands of rows, a wrong LinkedIn URL propagates silently into your sequences.
+You get no signal on how the URL was found, no confidence rating, and no way to gate downstream work on data quality.
+In a Clay workflow processing thousands of rows, a wrong LinkedIn URL silently propagates into your sequences.

 How it works

-If you only have a company name and no domain, the actor skips pattern matching and goes straight to Google search.
+Every external fetch (LinkedIn HEAD, LinkedIn page GET, DuckDuckGo, Bing, Brave) retries up to five times with a fresh residential proxy IP per attempt, which defeats per-IP throttling.
+If you only have a company name and no domain, the actor skips pattern matching and goes straight to the web search fallback.
 Both input paths return the same flat output row.

 Input